Jbrocket/Game-Of-Life/README.md

 # Game-Of-Life
-Mini version of conway's game of life for c langauge.
+Mini 40x 40 version of conway's game of life for c langauge.
 Made this as a lab for class, posting it here as a mini thing that I've worked on.
+There's either an interactive mode or batch mode depending on if there is a file as an argument when executing the program.
 Maybe in the future I can implement a better algorithm that isn't brute-force checking every individual element around every index.